1 MAR 25

 Progress: NaN%

-In relation to Law 3.10 (Team captain), guidelines have been introduced into the Laws for any competitions wishing to apply the principle of only the captain approaching the referee in specific situations, which was successfully implemented in a number of competitions last year.
+In relation to Law 3.10 (Team captain), guidelines have been introduced for any competitions wishing to apply the principle of only the captain approaching the referee in specific situations, which was successfully implemented in a number of competitions last year.
 The IFAB agreed that stronger cooperation and communication between captains and referees, who often face verbal and/or physical dissent when making decisions, can help instil higher levels of fairness and mutual respect, both of which are core values of the game.
 The AGM participants emphasised that competition organisers, players and match officials should work collaboratively to adhere to these guidelines.

 Furthermore, the next edition of the Laws of the Game, which will come into effect on 1 July 2025, will feature the following amendments: